larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 shutdown now

 # Remove ArchISO USB from computer then boot back into it

-# If you see a very generic type of screen, dont worry.
-That happens to me on every install.
 #
-# To fix, log in to the system and launch "System Settings" from the Start Menu (Application launcher)
-#
+# Howto change SDDM Theme if you didn't manually and were met with a "Classic" Theme:
 # Navigate to Colors & Themes -> Login Screen (SDDM) -> then select "Breeze" and hit Apply
 # It will then have applied it and on next reboot and others after it will persist
 #
-# This is also the way to fix if the taskbar (panel) appears on the wrong monitor, simply go to Global Theme
+# This is also the way to fix if the taskbar (panel) appears on the wrong monitor: Simply go to Global Theme
 # Press Breeze or Breeze-Dark, select BOTH checkboxes and hit apply.
 Wait and then it will correctly apply
 # This will also persist on reboots as well.
-Two odd bugs I've ran into but not something that persists afterwards.
 ```

 ---